A Royal Tradition Sees Prince Harry And Prince William’s Children With Different Surnames, Here’s Why

 When one traces their family tree, rules usually stay the same in relation to a person’s surname.
 This title is passed on through the father’s line.
 If you are a boy, it will remain unchanged for your whole life.
-If you are a girl, it will change if you marry and chose to take on your husband’s surname.
-While times are changing and women have more freedom to keep their surname after marriage, or to hyphenate it with their husband’s surname, for the royal family, things are entirely different.
+If you are a girl, it will change if you marry and choose to take on your husband’s surname.
+While times are changing and women have more freedom to keep their surname after marriage or to hyphenate it with their husband’s surname, for the royal family, things are entirely different.

 Take the princes, William and Harry, for example.
-They are both brothers so should hold the surname of their father.
+They are both brothers so they should hold the surname of their father.
 Therefore, William and Harry’s surname is taken from the title of their father, Prince Charles of Wales, according to Business Insider.
 But, as the royal family’s official website points out, in the British royal family, the surname is determined by one’s title rather than the surname of one’s father.
 As a result of this, royal family members can quite often have their surname changed over the course of their life.

 And this has certainly happened for Prince William and, more recently, Prince Harry.
 When William married Kate Middleton, he was given his own title, independent of the one his father carries.
 As a result of this, Prince William is now known as the Duke of Cambridge.
 Harry, on the other hand, with his marriage to Meghan Markle, was appointed the title of Duke of Sussex.